ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA client settings configuration.md

 ## Generate default OPC UA client settings configuration file

-If a valid data source exists, the adapter is running, and you do not want to configure OPC UA client settings, you can choose to generate a default OPC UA client settings file .
+If a valid data source exists, the adapter is running, and you do not want to configure OPC UA client settings, you can choose to generate a default OPC UA client settings file.

 Complete the following steps to generate the default client settings file: